jrcain-usgs/asc-public-docs/docs/concepts/missions/mgs/moc-mars-orbiter-camera.md

 ### Using moc2isis to ingest MOC images into ISIS

-???+ example "Ingesting a MOC image"
+??? info "Ingesting (and decompressing) a MOC image with `moc2isis`"

     To import an a MOC image into ISIS with [`moc2isis`](https://isis.astrogeology.usgs.gov/Application/presentation/Tabbed/moc2isis/moc2isis.html), outputting an ISIS cube: